Best mountain bike helmets 2024 – top-rated head protection for trail, XC and enduro

 You can hear the liner creaking against EPS when riding

-If you're looking for the lightest full-face helmet they don't come much lighter than the Dainese Linea 01 which according to our scales, weighs in at a feathery 570g for a medium helmet.
-Dainese has achieved this by using an embedded nylon exoskeleton to improve penetration resistance and the overall strength of the EPS layer.
-The result is less material, which means less weight.
+One of the lightest full-face helmets, the Dainese Linea 01 weighs in at just 570g for a medium helmet.
+Dainese uses an embedded nylon exoskeleton to improve penetration resistance and the strength of the EPS layer, which means less material, and less weight.

-The visor is definitely more decorative than protective and while it is DH rated we would probably prefer the extra reassurance of a heavier lid.
-However, if you're looking for a lightweight full-face for enduro or e-MTB then the Dainese Linea 01 is going to fit the bill.
+While it is fully certified, DH riders may still prefer the extra reassurance of a heavier lid.
+However, if you're after a lightweight full-face for enduro or e-MTB then the Dainese Linea 01 is going to fit the bill.

 For more details, read our Dainese Linea 01 MIPS review.